vgallet/workshop-azure-pipelines/tps/3_BUILDING_BACKEND_APPLICATION.md

 Next, by using [Maven Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/maven?view=azure-devops) you are going to build the application using Maven goals `clean package` and a JDK 1.8.
 Don’t forget to set `publishJUnitResults` to true.

-As you may noticed, now your build is failing as there is test failure.
-You can see the detail of tests executions in Tests View.
+Now your build is failing as there is test failure.
+You can see the details of tests executions in Tests View.

 ![Azure Pipelines Test View](2020-04-18_10-48.png)